 Should Mothers Consume Ghee Post C-section?

-As ghee is rich in saturated fats, it is quite unhealthy if eaten in large amounts right after a C-section delivery.
-This is because it causes weight gain, which can lead to obesity and various other health complications.
-Further, excess ghee can also result in heart disease due to the increased levels of cholesterol in your blood.
+Ghee contains good fats and helps lower the glycemic index of the food it is added to.
+So it’s a must include in a woman’s diet post a C-section delivery—it can help her body recover soon.
+But it should be consumed in limited amounts as too much of ghee can be bad for your health.
+Excess ghee can also result in heart disease due to the increased levels of cholesterol in your blood.
 Ghee can also negate the impact of relaxin, a hormone produced during your labour.
 This hormone is important in relaxing the muscles and joints during and for the first few weeks after giving birth.
-So, if you want to consume ghee after a C-section, you better watch the quantity.
+So, if you want to consume ghee after a C-section, watch the quantity.
 Do not overdo anything as it may result in complications later in life.

 - Consuming ghee after pregnancy can help reduce problems such as constipation and indigestion.

 - Ghee is also a known ayurvedic remedy for headaches, migraines, and so on.

 - Consuming ghee after a C-section helps speed up metabolism and helps one stay energetic for long.